Committed-Bodies/committedbodies-website/src/routes/team/jill-myburgh.md

 blurb: I will help you take back your life!
 actionHeading: Book a personal training session today!!!
 order: 1
-actionInstruction: Fill in the contact form or contact us via email at bookings@committedbodies.co.za
+actionInstruction: Click on the button below to send an email to bookings@committedbodies.co.za
-actionLink: /contact
+actionLink: mailto:bookings@committedbodies.co.za?subject=Book a session with Jill
 layout: team
 ---
 My name is Julienne Myburgh.
 I am a proud co-owner together with my husband Jacques, of Committed Bodies.